Planting Fall Bulbs for Spring Blooms

 Grape Hyacinth (Muscari) – purple or pink.

-Hyacinth – fragrance that will stop you in your tracks!
+Hyacinth – the fragrance that will stop you in your tracks!
 White, pink, purple.
 Great for forcing.

-Tulip – Huge variety of colors, sizes and bloom times.
-Have a ball!
-Great for forcing.
+Tulip – Huge variety of colors, sizes, and bloom times.
+Great for forcing indoors for indoor bulb gardens.

 Snowdrops – small white flowers that hang like a bell.